 - Interoperability: In emergency situations, agencies using different systems may need to share data, and delays can result if the systems can't communicate with each other.

-Follow the links on the next page for lots more information about biometrics.
+Follow the links below for lots more information about biometrics.